-Garry White, Chief Investment Commentator, looks at the market-moving events that have shaped the UK equity markets this week (February 13th to 17th, 2017).
+Garry White, Chief Investment Commentator, looks at the market-moving events that have shaped the UK equity markets this week (March 20 to 24, 2017).

 Charles Stanley News

-Henry Brennan, Investment Writer, looks at the market-moving events that have shaped the UK equity markets this week (February 3rd to 10th, 2017).
+Henry Brennan, Investment Writer, looks at the market-moving events that have shaped the UK equity markets this week (March 13 to March 17, 2017).

 John Redwood, Charles Stanley’s global chief economist, looks at how investors can get ahead of disruptive technological innovations.

 A £4,000 money purchase annual allowance will come into effect from 6 April 2017 for individuals who have taken taxable, flexible payments from their pension pot.